 How can reflective insulation that thin provide much benefit?

 The thickness of reflective insulation has much less to do with the overall thermal performance than does the reflective, low-e (low emittance) surface facing the adjoining air space.
 With respect to reflective insulation materials, the application, including the size of the adjoining air space(s) and direction of the heat flow are the major contributors to the R-value and thermal performance of the insulation system.

 Do radiant barriers and reflective insulation only work in hot regions?
 Are they suitable for use in cold climates as well?

 Reflective insulation products excel in hot climates and often are the first choice for insulation in those regions.
 However, they also provide significant benefits in cold climates where they are used alone and/or when used in combination with other insulation materials in specific applications.

 Interior Radiation Control Coatings (IRCCs)

-Ceramic paints are as effective as radiant barriers and IRCCS.
+Are ceramic paints as effective as radiant barriers and IRCCs?